watermint/toolbox/docs/guides/dropbox-business.md

 ## Directory restriction commands

-Directory restriction is the Dropbox Business feature to hide a member from others.
+Directory restriction is the Dropbox for teams feature to hide a member from others.
 Below commands update this setting to hide or unhide members from others.

 | Command                                                                             | Description                              |
 |-------------------------------------------------------------------------------------|------------------------------------------|